ThoughtWorks-SEA/developer-training/docs/backend/postgresql/sequelize-crud.md

       }
     },
     {
-      sequelize: sequelizeConnection, // Dependency of the connection instance
+      sequelize: sequelizeConnection, // We need to pass the connection instance
-      modelName: MODEL_NAME, // Pass in local constant MODEL_NAME to facilitate checking of the initialization state
+      modelName: MODEL_NAME, // We could set the model name instead of using the Class name
-      tableName: 'Simple_Pokemon'
-    }
+      // freezeTableName: true, // We could skip the pluralization for database naming
+      tableName: 'Simple_Pokemon' // We could lock the name of the database table directly }
   );

-  // Remove these dead code: We sychronise all the database tables only when the application starts instead
-  // const synchronizeModel = async () => await SimplePokemon.sync({ force: true });
-  // synchronizeModel();
 };

 module.exports = (sequelizeConnection) => {